V-Sekai/manuals/decisions/20220318-merge-retargeting-pr.md

-# Merge retargeting feature into Godot Engine master
+# Proposed: Merge retargeting feature into Godot Engine master

 ### Describe the status of the issue.